shan3520/smartspend/README.md

 ## Overview

-SmartSpend is a privacy-first financial analytics platform that helps you understand your spending patterns without sharing your data with third parties.
+ExpenseEye is a privacy-first financial analytics platform that helps you understand your spending patterns without sharing your data with third parties.
 Upload your bank statement CSV, and get instant insights into recurring subscriptions and overspending months.

 **Key Features:**
 - 🔒 **Privacy-First**: All processing happens on your server - no data sharing